 - Comply with the prohibition against drivers texting while driving

-- Comply with the driver's restriction of cellular phones
+- Comply with the cellular phone restrictions for drivers

-Please note: Beginning December 12, 2015, MCS-150 and OP-series forms can ONLY be used to apply for additional authorities, not for initial registration with FMCSA.
-First-time applicants will be required to use the Unified Registration System.
-For more information about URS, or to apply for the first time, click here.
+Please note: MCS-150 and OP-series forms cannot be used to initially register with FMCSA.
+First-time registrants will be required to use the Unified Registration System (URS).
+For more information about URS, or to register for the first time, click here.

 Other Federal Requirements